ReconnectedCC/docs/rules.md

 **5.4** Harassing other players or staff regarding the reasoning for a mute or ban is not allowed

-**5.5** Arguing with the terms of the ban is not allowed.
+**5.5** Arguing with the terms of the mute or ban is not allowed.

 ## ***§6*** Alt accounts
-**6.1** It is allowed up to 2 accounts, that is one main account and one alt account.
+**6.1** It is allowed to have up to 2 accounts, that is one main account and one alt account.

 **6.2** Alt accounts must donate 100% of their income from the server, not doing so is considered theft.